Tulunids: Egypt's Internal Conditions Prior to the Tulunid Emirate

 Yazid ibn Abdullah was retained as governor of Egypt by the caliph al-Muntasir, who issued orders regarding the Shi'a that were characterized by strictness.
 He enacted a decree that no Shi'ite was permitted to possess property, ride a horse, or travel beyond the limits of Fustat.
 Furthermore, they were permitted to possess only one slave, and in the event of an Alid being involved in a legal dispute, the testimony of their opponent was deemed sufficient without the necessity for additional evidence.

 The situation in Egypt became increasingly unstable following the deposition of Caliph Abū al-ʿAbbās Aḥmad al-Musta in Muharram 252 AH (December 856 CE) and the subsequent enthronement of al-Mu'tazz.
 The prevailing unrest in Baghdad presented a window of opportunity for ambitious individuals to challenge the prevailing Abbasid rule.
 In Rabi' al-Akhir 252 AH (March 866 CE), Jaber ibn al-Walid al-Mudlaji instigated a rebellion in Alexandria, amassing considerable strength and extending his influence over a substantial portion of the Delta region, where he levied taxes.
 The governor of Egypt, Yazid ibn Abdullah, was unable to suppress the rebellion, which prompted Caliph al-Mu'tazz to send a military force under the command of Muzahim ibn Khakan.
 Muzahim was successful in suppressing the rebellion and capturing Jaber.
 As a result, the caliph appointed Muzahim as governor of Egypt in Rabi' al-Awwal 253 AH (March 867 CE), replacing Yazid ibn Abdullah.

 Alid uprisings in Egypt persisted from the time of Caliph al-Mutawakkil, to overthrow Abbasid rule and establish a Shi'ite state in the region.
-These rebellions were encouraged by the pervasive unrest in the eastern Islamic world, particularly in Baghdad, where a power struggle existed between the caliphate and the Turkish military factions.
+These rebellions were encouraged by the pervasive unrest in the eastern Islamic world, particularly in Baghdad, where a power struggle existed between the caliphate and the Turkic military factions.
 This state of affairs persisted until the arrival of Ahmad ibn Tulun in Egypt, who established his autonomous emirate.